 #3 – Car Rental Loss and Damage Insurance

 Why pay extra for insurance on your rental car?
 When you use your Blue Sky credit card to reserve and pay for an eligible auto rental, you can be covered if the card is damaged or stolen.
 Consult the issuer for Terms and Conditions.
 This is one of the most valuable card perks since it can save you around $30 a day on unnecessary card rental insurance fees.
-It can also save you a fortune if you ever actually have to make a claim, since it covers your primary auto insurance deductible and any loss-of-use fees charged by the rental agency.
+The coverage you get with the card is secondary coverage – which means it kicks in after your personal auto insurance pays.
+Yet it can also save you a fortune if you ever actually have to make a claim, since it covers your primary auto insurance deductible and any loss-of-use fees charged by the rental agency.

 #4 – Travel Accident Insurance

 This benefit is one you hope you'll never have to use – but having it can make traveling a lot less stressful knowing your loved ones would be covered in case of an accident.
 Travel Accident Insurance can provide accidental death and dismemberment coverage while you're traveling on a Common Carrier Conveyance (plane, train, ship, helicopter, or bus) when the entire fare has been charged to the eligible card.
 Consult issuer for exclusions, terms and conditions.

 Have you ever purchased something only to have it break down right after the warranty expires?
 The computer industry seems to have figured out how to expertly manage planned obsolescence (maybe it's some kind of software bug that causes them to self-destruct at some predetermined date).
 For example, let's say you used your card to buy a new iPad that came with a one-year manufacturer's warranty.
 After you have it a year and a half, the screen goes bad.